shijithpk/twitter_list_mgmt/README.md

 pip install git+https://github.com/tweepy/tweepy.git
 ```

 In terms of setting up, you'll have to [create](https://developer.twitter.com/) authentication credentials for yourself.
 (This [article](https://realpython.com/twitter-bot-python-tweepy/) from Realpython has a how-to on it.)
 Four text strings will be generated -- Consumer Key, Consumer Secret, Access Token and Access Token Secret.
-Create a file named 'config_twitter.ini', use the format below and paste in the credentials (You can also download a sample one [here](twitter_list_mgmt/config_twitter.ini))
+Create a file named 'config_twitter.ini', use the format below and paste in the credentials (You can also download a sample file [here](twitter_list_mgmt/config_twitter.ini))

 ```
 [info]